zx80/flask-simple-auth/README.md

 checked, and they are added automatically as named parameters to route functions, skipping the burden of checking them in typical REST functions.
 In practice, importing Flask's `request` global variable is not necessary.

+**Utils** include the convenient `Reference` class which allows to share for import an unitialized variable.

 ## Documentation